cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

    1. **Save** the editor, click on **Exit** to close the editor, and select **Start recipe**

-   > ℹ️ Apply the same customization steps for the **[Jira Cloud > Cobalt] Move pentest finding to 'Accepted Risk'** recipe.
-Remember to use the appropriate Jira issue status.
-For example, `Won't Do`, based on the [example Jira workflow](#jira-workflow-statuses).
+> ℹ️ Follow the same customization steps for the **[Jira Cloud > Cobalt] Move pentest finding to 'Accepted Risk'** recipe.
+Make sure to use the correct Jira issue status, such as `Won't Do`, as indicated in the [example Jira workflow](#jira-workflow-statuses).

 ## Frequently Asked Questions